ishalyminov/copy_seq2seq/README.md

 # copy_seq2seq
-An Implementation of Copy Seq2Seq
+An Implementation of a Copy Augmented Seq2Seq